-Whether you are looking to forge a career in the Health, Safety and Environment(HSE) profession, or you’ve been working in the industry for any part of your career, we recruit for a variety of opportunities across a diverse range of organisations.
+Whether you are looking to forge a career in the Health, Safety and Environment(HSE) profession, or you’ve been working in health and safety construction jobs for any part of your career, we recruit for a variety of opportunities across a diverse range of organisations.
 We're involved in HSE interim recruitment too.

-As recruitment and talent development specialists, we are often asked about the skill set that HSE employers are looking for.
+As health and safety recruitment and talent development specialists, we are often asked about the HSE skills that employers are looking for.
 Having recruited in this space for nearly two decades, we’ve observed a prominent shift in the skillset required from HSE professionals.

 No longer can it be said that technical competence alone is paramount to a successful HSE career.
 On the contrary, the need for a complementary blend of both technical and non-technical skills is more crucial than ever before.

 In fact, we would suggest that employers are no longer seeking ‘the finished article.’
 Rather, employers are now looking for candidates with enough self-awareness to know where their strengths lie, as well as the support they’ll need to ensure that any potentially limiting areas serve as opportunities rather than obstacles.